 Abstract:

-The increasing amounts of sequenced genomic information have added a new dimension to comparative genomics and structural biology.
-The advent of next generation sequencing technology has made it possible to not only analyze the variation of genetic information within healthy human populations but also to map out the genetic basis for a number of diseases.
-However, it remains a nontrivial task to understand the evolutionary constraints preventing a particular amino acid change on a protein.
-In this review, we emphasize that it is essential to integrate information from sequences, structures, and interaction networks to rationalize the phenotypic effects of these variations.
+Patterns of sequence conservation across diverse species are conventionally used to interpret structural data of individual proteins [[ANS2MG: saying molecular data will include mol bio experiments as well as people often choose what to mutate expts using structure and sequence data.
+I prefer molecular data]].
+Due to advances in next-generation sequencing technology, the genomic information sequenced from human populations has already started to exceed the amount of structural information in biological databases.
+As a result, we have an unprecedented view into the human genome and its signatures of conservation.
+Also, resolved structures have become more complex and multimeric in nature.
+Together, these trends provide novel opportunities to rationalize the intricacies of evolutionary pressure within human populations.
+We highlight the value and introduce the fundamental concepts associated with the integration of next-generation sequencing with individual protein structures, as well and protein complexes and interaction networks.

-The amount of genomic information is growing at an astonishing pace due to vast improvements in next generation sequencing (NGS) technology (Figure 1A) \cite{PMID:26151137}.
-An essential goal of these efforts is to realize the objective of personalized medicine by analyzing genetic variation within healthy human populations as well as identifying pathological disease-associated variants \cite{PMID:21706342,PMID:21383744}.
-A large number medically-relevant mutations occur within proteins, some of which appear in databases such as the Online Database of Mendelian Inheritance in Man (OMIM) \cite{PMID:15608251}, the Human Gene Mutation Database (HGMD) \cite{PMID:19348700}, Humsavar \cite{PMID:19843607}, and ClinVar \cite{PMID:24234437}.
-It is essential to utilize structural information to rationalize the evolutionary pressure preventing these variations and for developing drugs to combat the effects of disease-causing changes to the protein sequence.
-However, it remains challenging to annotate the physical effects of these mutations on proteins due to the assortment of functional constraints on a protein family and an incomplete knowledge of these constraints.
-In particular, a mutation in a protein structure may cause local perturbations or large changes in structure or it could also have a massive impact on the protein-protein interaction (PPI) network, and each category of change adds another layer of functional constraint on the protein.
-Conversely, as the amount of genomic data continues to grow, we envision a future in which biologists will utilize genetic variation within human population(s) to help interpret their structural data \cite{PMID:22691493}.
-Population genetic analysis of variation within human proteins has already been used to identify new species-specific functional constraints within a protein family \cite{PMID:16494531}.
-In addition, a number of fundamental insights about biological pathways can be garnered by analyzing new loci associated with a particular disease \cite{PMID:19812666}.
+The amount of genomic information is growing at an astonishing pace due to rapid improvements in next-generation sequencing (NGS) technology (Figure 1A) \cite{PMID:26151137}.
+Essential goals of these efforts include the realization of personalized medicine by identifying pathological disease-associated variants \cite{PMID:21706342,PMID:21383744}.
+A large number of medically-relevant mutations occur within proteins, some of which are available through databases such as the Online Database of Mendelian Inheritance in Man (OMIM) \cite{PMID:15608251}, the Human Gene Mutation Database (HGMD) \cite{PMID:19348700}, Humsavar \cite{PMID:19843607}, and ClinVar \cite{PMID:24234437}.
+It is essential to utilize structural information to rationalize the evolutionary pressure on these proteins as well as for developing drugs to combat the effects of disease-causing variants.
+However, it remains challenging to annotate the physical effects of these mutations on proteins due to the assortment of functional constraints on a protein family, incomplete knowledge of these constraints, and how individual variants can be benign but disease-causing in specific combinations.
+A protein-coding variant may cause local perturbations, or global changes in structure, or it may have a substantial impact on the protein-protein interaction (PPI) network, and each type of change adds functional constraints on the protein.
+Moreover, as the amount of genomic data continues to grow, we envision a future in which biologists will utilize genetic variation within human population(s) to help interpret their structural data \cite{PMID:22691493}.
+Population genetic analysis within human proteins has already been used to identify novel species-specific functional constraints within a protein family \cite{PMID:16494531}.
+In addition, a number of fundamental insights about biological pathways can be garnered by analyzing newly-discovered loci associated with a disease \cite{PMID:19812666}.